ThinkOutSideTheBlock/Dynamic_Liquidity_insurance_DEFI/README.md

 This is experimental software.
 Use at your own risk.
 Extensive testing and auditing is recommended before production deployment.

+## Citation
+If you use this software, please cite it as:

+Khoshakhlagh, Sajjad.
+(2025).
+Dynamic Liquidity Insurance: A Decentralized Protocol for Defi Liquidations (v1.0.0-alpha).
+Zenodo. https://doi.org/10.5281/zenodo.17593498

 ## License

 MIT License